-The new building — which Zampitella said he bought for about $160,000 — will offer the same services as the old one, plus a few extra.
+The new building — which Zampitella bought for $70,000 — will offer the same services as the old one, plus a few extra.
 It’s got enough space to add a reading room, he said, complete with a small lending library of donated books.

 To let people know the Last Stop has changed locations, Zampitella plans to rely mostly on word of mouth.